 Many times, you may be involved in an accident and feel just fine.
 When you’re involved in a collision, your body releases adrenaline that can make it difficult for you to feel pain or injury.
 Often times we hear about people refusing to see a doctor or visit the hospital, only for them to feel extremely sore and be in significant pain days later — thus requiring a medical visit after all.

 It is not just important, but is necessary to see a doctor after a rear-end collision.
 You could have medical issues that you’re not even aware of that require attention.
 This step is also important to make sure you are compensated by the insurance company paying your settlement or for your injuries.

 Trying to represent yourself in court.
 It is almost always better to contact an experienced car accident and injury attorney to ensure you are getting the settlement you deserve after a traumatic accident.
 The Parrish Law Firm provides a free, no-cost consultation for these such incidents.
-Contact us here or at (571) 229 – 1800.
+Contact us using the contact form.